Hauchiwa Docs

 Output

-To get data out of the graph and back onto the FileSystem (e.g., writing HTML files), your tasks return Output structs.
+To get data out of the graph and back onto the FileSystem (e.g., writing HTML files), your tasks return Output values.

 // Inside a task closure